 What I really want instead is to invite somebody on the show who I think has both influence, which he undoubtedly does, and a unique perspective.

-They're not allowed to, they're incapable of it.
+They're incapable of it.

-So it's not just influence that's a prerequisite for my wanting to talk to somebody, but also somebody who has the ability to think independently and and and to be an interesting person because they're able to think independently.
+So it's not just influence that's a prerequisite for my wanting to talk to somebody, but also somebody who has the ability to think independently and to be an interesting person because they're able to think independently.

-And what I try and do in those cases is press them to explain themselves in a way they might not want to or have to if they're speaking alone or to somebody who isn't pressing them enough, but to really ultimately leave it up to you to hear their worldview in as honest and and and candid and specific a manner as possible so that you ultimately make up your own mind.
+And what I try and do in those cases is press them to explain themselves in a way they might not want to or have to if they're speaking alone or to somebody who isn't pressing them enough, but to really ultimately leave it up to you to hear their worldview in as honest and candid and specific a manner as possible so that you ultimately make up your own mind.

-I think everybody here kind of agrees that's a journalistic function, we're just kind of bothered by him and his views, you know, very like disturbed by it.
+We're just kind of bothered by him and his views, you know, very like disturbed by it.

-And there is a a kind of uh component that I think I want to be candid about, which is, and I haven't really quite articulated this way before, um, which is that there's a certain set of political values and views and journalistic pursuits that I obviously believe very, very passionately about, very strongly in.
+And there is a kind of component that I think I want to be candid about, which is, and I haven't really quite articulated this way before, which is that there's a certain set of political values and views and journalistic pursuits that I obviously believe very, very passionately about, very strongly in.

 That's what shapes a lot of the reporting I do, the analysis I do, the commentary I do, the advocacy I do.